 Key Features of Google Drive

 - Offline Access – You can edit, view, and create files even if you don’t have an internet connection.
-Additionally, all of the changes made in offline mode get automatically sync when you get the internet.
+Additionally, all of the changes made in offline mode get automatically synced when you get the internet.

 Pros of Google Drive